 - Limited Linux support

-Hide.Me is a Malaysian VPN service that Linux users can get for free.
+Hide.Me is a Malaysian free Linux VPN.
 It offers a 2GB/month limit and 5 servers in the free version: Singapore, Canada, Netherlands, US East and US West.
 Nonetheless, its strength lies in the fact that it offers IKEv2 as well as OpenVPN protocols for Linux Ubuntu.

 As such, Hide.Me is one of the most secure VPNs for Linux, especially because of its IKEv2 support.
 Therefore, if you can overlook the 2 GB bandwidth limit, this VPN is worth having owing to its reliability and security.